awalekeeran/distributed-depth/algorithms-and-patterns/sliding-window/real-world-use-cases.md

-# Sliding Window in System Design
+# Real-world Sliding Window use-cases

-## System Design Use-Cases
-- ### API Rate Limiting
+- ### API Rate Limiting (Production APIs - Stripe, Github, AWS, Google) Sliding window is the backbone of fair rate limiting.

-  Patterns:
+  How it works
+  - Each user's request timestamps are stored(queue/log)
+  - When a new request arrives, remove old timestamps beyond 'X' seconds
+  - Allow only is count <= limit

+  Why Sliding Window ??
-  - fixed window counter
+  - More accurate than fixed windows
-  - sliding log
-  - sliding window rate limiter
+  - Avoids "bursting" at window boundaries
-- ### Real-time Monitoring / Analytics
-  - number of failed logins in last 10 mins
-  - CPU average in last 5 mins
+  - Used in :
-  - Requests per minute(RPM)
-- ### Stream Processing (Kafka, Spark, Flink)
-  Sliding window computes
-  - rolling sums
-  - rolling counts
-  - anomaly detection
+    - Github API

-  Used in:
-  - Streaming ETL jobs
-  - Clickstream analytics
+    - Cloudflare
-  - fraud detection
+    - Stripe payments
+    - AWS API Gateway